better-internet/radworks-docs/docs/radicle.md

 These concerns support a model for collaboration that might be familiar to the free and open-source hackers of the 90s and early 2000s — one that is radically different from the prevailing 'Web 2.0' platform approach.

-The radicle-link protocol distinguishes between two types of identities: personal and project.
-The first describes an actor in the system, while the second describes a (software) project on which one or more actors collaborate.
-In radicle:
+The radicle-link protocol distinguishes between two types of identities: user and project.
+The first describes an actor in the system, while the second describes a (software) repository within which one or more actors collaborate.
+In Radicle:

 1. peers follow other peers.
 2. peers track projects they are interested in.